mulesoft-labs/raml-for-jax-rs/maven-plugin.md

 ```

 Once installed, add the `pluginGroup` to the Maven `settings.xml` This one, should be located in `.m2/settings.xml`.
-If no, create it.
+If now, create it.
 The following one is an empty `settings.xml` template:
 ```xml
 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"
     xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"